ros4hri/hri_person_manager/doc/ALGORITHM.md

 **REQUIREMENT 1**: associations between persons and their features must be chosen so that they maximize the sum of all *person associations total likelihoods*.

-**REQUIREMENT 2**: detected features that are not associated to a person must be associated to temporary 'anonymous' persons.
+**REQUIREMENT 2**: at anytime, every features must be associated to exactly one person (anonymous or not).

-**REQUIREMENT 3**: if two features are associated (eg a face and a body), they should also be associated to the same anonymous person.
+**REQUIREMENT 3**: as a consequence of **REQUIREMENT 2**, following the optimisation process, detected features that are not associated to a person must be associated to temporary 'anonymous' persons.
+This should still respect the requirements of **DEFINITION 5**: if two features are associated (eg a face and a body), they must be associated to the same anonymous person.

-**REQUIREMENT 4**: at anytime, every features must be associated to exactly one person (anonymous or not).

-**REQUIREMENT 5**: associations coming from indirect paths (eg `A` associated to `C` because `A` connected to `B` and `B` connected to `C`) should be maintained iff the likelihood of the association between the two nodes was higher that the likelihood threshold at the point the path was broken.
-The likelihood of that association will remain constant until the association is removed (because one of the two nodes disappeared).
+**REQUIREMENT 4**: associations wth indirect paths (eg `A` associated to `C` because `A` connected to `B` and `B` connected to `C`) should be maintained in case of the path is broken (eg `B` disappears) *if and only if* the likelihood of the association between the two nodes is superior to the likelihood threshold when the path is broken.
+In that case, a new *direct* association must be created and and the likelihood of that association will remain constant until the association is removed (because one of the two nodes disappeared).

 # Algorithms